roidrage/paperplanes/work-with-me.md

 ---
 I’m looking for a new role as CTO or VP Engineering, remote or in Berlin.

 I consider myself an empathic leader with a servant and a growth mindset.
 I focus on people first, making sure they can do their best work.

+I have a founder background of building up a company from scratch and bring understanding of all parts of the business, their value and how important it is to communicate and collaborate across functions.

 My areas of interest:

 * Engineering and company culture of collaboration, shipping, and quality
 * Business and engineering strategy
-* Cross-department collaboration
+* Collaboration across the entire business
 * Mentoring and coaching of (engineering) managers and leads
 * Inclusion and diversity
 * People and processes